📅 4 May 2025 • 📖 9 min read

 Constructive criticism is a process of offering well-intended remarks on the work of others so they can know their strengths and weaknesses, which helps them improve in the future.

 Bullying is unwanted aggressive behavior that is used to exploit someone.
-This behavior is repeated and it can affect the person’s physical and mental health.
+This behavior is repeated, and it can affect the person’s physical and mental health.

-To be that kind of person, learn to stop yourself from giving a knee-jerk reaction, and, instead, pause to think rationally for a while.
-Only then respond to the information, usually with a steady and light attitude.
+To be that kind of person, stop yourself from reacting immediately.
+Instead, pause and think rationally before responding.
+This lets you process the information with a calm and open attitude.

 Rule No. 6: Do Not Let Criticism Bother You

-Rule No. 7: Stop taking criticism personally
+Rule No. 7: Stop Taking Criticism Personally

-Bonus Rule: Set Clearly Marked Boundaries
+Bonus Rule: Set Clear Boundaries

 Cancel Culture